j5ik2o/java-ddd-example/README.md

 ### BankAccount

-A Bank Account can be added events of cash deposit and cash withdrawal.
+A Bank Account can be added events of cash deposit or cash withdrawal.

 ```java
 BankAccount bankAccount = new BankAccount(1L)